screeps/docs/api/source/ConstructionSite.md

 To build a structure on the construction site, give a worker creep some amount of energy and perform [`Creep.build`](#Creep.build) action.

+You can remove enemy construction sites by moving a creep on it.

 {% page inherited/RoomObject.md %}

 {% api_property id string %}